 Mackerels are mostly found in temperate and tropical seas.
 They live either along the coast or offshore in the ocean.

-How Nutritious Is Mackerel?
+How Nutritious Is Mackerel fish for dogs?

 Mackerels are considered some of the most nutritious fishes.
 They’re an excellent source of protein, vitamins B2, B3, B6, and B12, and vitamin D. Their flesh is also full of minerals like copper, selenium, and iodine.
 Some of these fishes also contain good amounts of iron and vitamin B1.As mackerels belong to the “oily fish” category, they’re one of the best sources of omega-3s — good fats that keep your heart and brain healthy.
 A 3-ounce cooked portion of Atlantic or Pacific mackerel contains over 1,000 milligrams of omega-3s — much more than what you can find in most other seafoods.Another nutritional benefit of mackerels is that they have significantly higher amounts of good unsaturated fats than saturated fats — fats that increase your bad cholesterol.
 In fact, about 77% of the fat in mackerel is unsaturated.